snazzy77/Final_Project_STAT007_Team_17/README.md

 2. Once you have all the files on your local machine, then open Rstudio.
 3. Now you have to import the three datasets.
 4. First you need to run **00_requirements.R** so that you can load in all the necessary packages.
+To run the code you have to highlight the code and ctrl+enter to run.
-5. Then you have to run **00_requirements.R** so that you have the functions to clean and preprocess the data for the next step.
+5. Then you have to run **01_funct_DataCleaning.R** so that you have the functions to clean and preprocess the data for the next step.
+To run the code you have to highlight the code and ctrl+enter to run.
 6. Then you have to run **DataCleaning.Rmd** so that you can use the functions in the previous step to get the cleaned and preprocessed data.
+To run the code click the run dropdown and click run all.
 7. Then you have to run **02_funct_Plots.R** so that you get the functions to make the plots and visualizations.
+To run the code you have to highlight the code and ctrl+enter to run.
 8. Lastly you have to run **FinalReport.Rmd** so that you can get the full analytical report.
+To run the code click the run dropdown and click run all.
 9. Then to get the pdf just knit the R markdown file to a pdf.